Steve Rodecap now program's all-time leader with 204 wins

 Heavily involved with the Intercollegiate Tennis Association (ITA), Rodecap has served as co-chair of the organization's rules committee and was the Midwest Region Chair, which involved him in the weekly team and individual rankings.
-He has also become involved in the ITA's mentoring program and in September of 2016 will become a member of the NCAA Tennis Committee.
+He has also become involved in the ITA's mentoring program and in September of 2016 became a member of the NCAA Tennis Committee.

 The 2012-13 season was highlighted by a fourth-place finish in the BIG EAST Conference Championship, which matched the team's best-ever effort in the event.
 Junior Dan Mamalat was named all-league for the second-straight year, while several other team members displayed marked improvement from the previous season.